Hosea Taylor

-Hosea Taylor (born December 3, 1958) is a former American football defensive end for the Baltimore Colts of the National Football League (NFL).
+Hosea Taylor (born December 3, 1958) is an American former professional football player who was a defensive end for the Baltimore Colts of the National Football League (NFL).
 He played 16 games in the 1981 NFL season and four games in the 1983 NFL season.
-Taylor played college football at the University of Houston and was a 1979 All-America and 1980 All-America selection.
+Taylor played college football for the Houston Cougars and was a 1979 All-America and 1980 All-America selection.

-Taylor graduated from Longview High School in Longview, Texas in the late 1970s.
-His nephew, Curtis Brown, is a former cornerback for the Pittsburgh Steelers of the National Football League.
+Taylor graduated from Longview High School in Longview, Texas, in the late 1970s.
+His nephew Curtis Brown is a former cornerback for the Pittsburgh Steelers of the National Football League.

 Taylor is currently working as an assembler at Capacity of Texas for the last 10 years and lives in Longview, TX.